Silk Sonic announce Las Vegas residency

 - COMPETITION

+On Wednesday, the group announced that the show, An Evening With Silk Sonic, will begin at Dolby Live inside the Park MGM hotel on 25 February and run through to 2 April.

-Bruno said: “Its happening!
+"Its happening!
 The sexiest party of the year!
-Them Silk Sonic Boyz are performing Live in Las Vegas! (sic)"
+Them Silk Sonic Boyz are performing Live in Las Vegas!"
+Mars shared on Twitter, while .Paak wrote, "THE TERMS ARE LOCKED AND VEGAS MIGHT NOT EVER BE THE SAME JACK!!
+YOU'RE INVITED TO THE HOTTEST SHOW IN SIN CITY!"

-The duo - whose spark for a collaboration came after spending time on tour together in 2017 - made their live TV debut together at the Grammy Awards in March 2021.

-Meanwhile, Bruno previously admitted the pair argue "all the time" about their music.
+The residency concludes the night before the Grammy Awards, which are being held at the nearby MGM Grand Garden Arena on 3 April.
+The duo is nominated in four categories, including Record of the Year and Song of the Year, for their single Leave the Door Open.

+Tickets for the Vegas residency begin on Friday.
+Variety reports that the shows are subject to the venue's Covid-19 protocols, which mandates "masks and may require proof of full vaccination, proof of a negative Covid test or a rapid on-site test."